need to use more descriptive relationships in building triple statements

 <subject> provides entity information for package <object>

 might be used to distinguish when an entity is linked to a package (e.g. no data

 in package) and when it is linked to a data object.

-#2 Updated by Dan Higgins over 19 years ago
+#2 Updated by Dan Higgins almost 20 years ago

 Triples are now created with "human-readable" relationship phrases that indicate

 "provides table-entity information for package"